nemac/nfwf_crest_api/README.md

 ## Testing

-(There aren't any tests right now.)
+`Pytest` is used to discover tests created under `tests` folder

+To run tests, start by renaming the file `sample.env` to `.env`.
+This file holds environment variables that get picked up by pipenv (see [this section of pipenv docs](https://pipenv.readthedocs.io/en/latest/advanced/#automatic-loading-of-env)).
+The variables `LANG` and `LC_ALL` are both used by rasterio.

+**Note:** The variable `CURL_CA_BUNDLE`, also used by rasterio, is a path to the cURL Certificate Authority bundle file (see [this rasterio issue](https://github.com/mapbox/rasterio/issues/942)). **The default value set in `sample.env` is configured for Ubuntu**.
+If you want to run the tests manually on an OS other than Ubuntu, you will need to change this value for rasterio's bundled libcurl to work correctly.
+If you remove this variable from `.env` rasterio's libcurl will use its default: `/etc/pki/tls/certs/ca-bundle.crt`.

-`Pytest` is used to discover tests created under `tests` folder - Here's how you can run tests our initial unit tests:
+Here's how you can run tests our initial unit tests:

 ```bash
 docker run --rm -v $PWD:/var/task -it lambci/lambda:build-python3.6 /bin/bash -c './run-tests.sh'